About TMS Therapy

 - Pre-Assessment: Conducted by a Greenbrook Medical Director, psychiatrists with specialized training in TMS Therapy, to determine your patient’s candidacy for treatment.

-If your patient qualifies for TMS Therapy, you will recieve:
+If your patient qualifies for TMS Therapy, you will receive:

 - Treatment Commencement Confirmation